yast/yast.github.io/_posts/2020-11-25-presenting-cockpit-wicked.md

 page](https://github.com/openSUSE/cockpit-wicked/releases/tag/1).

 If you are already using Wicked, we recommend you to take a backup of your network configuration just in case something goes wrong.
 Just copying the `/etc/sysconfig/network` directory is enough.
-In case you are using NetworkManager but you are curious enough to give this try this module, you can easily switch to Wicked using the YaST2 network module.`YaST2 Network`
+In case you are using NetworkManager but you are curious enough to give this module a try, you can easily switch to Wicked using the YaST2 network module.`YaST2 Network`

 Bear in mind that this module will replace the one included by default in Cockpit.
 If you want the original module back, you need to uninstall the `cockpit-wicked` package.